-World Relief's work in Kenya began with an HIV/AIDS prevention program and grew to include initiatives in peacebuilding, savings, agriculture, and disaster response.
+World Relief's work in Kenya began with an HIV/AIDS prevention program and grew to include initiatives in peacebuilding, savings, agriculture, nutrition, church empowerment and disaster response.
 Along with providing immediate disaster relief to areas suffering from drought, livestock disease and food shortages, World Relief's programs in Kenya have now transitioned to focus on long-term, integrated programs focused on sustainable agriculture, access to water, nutrition, food security, savings and health interventions.

 The Immediate Crisis in Turkana

 In Kenya’s county of Turkana–one of the hottest, driest regions in the world–well over 100,000 people are hungry and at risk of starvation.

 What started as a water shortage in Turkana has escalated into a massive drought and resulting food crisis.
 Recently the Kenyan government declared a national emergency in response to two years of missed rain in Turkana.

 World Relief is the only non-profit organization with a permanent, long-term presence in Turkana North, Kenya.
 Join us in providing immediate food assistance and nutrition outreach to the people of Turkana.
 Together, we can save lives and make a long-lasting difference in the region.

 Economic Development (Agriculture & Savings for Life Program)

 Church Empowerment/Integral Mission

 - World Relief's programs in Kenya began in 1991.